BananaAccounting/Germany/EÜRDossier/Readme.md

 ## Roadmap

 #### Potentially shippable product increments
-* Complete accounting files for Einnahmeüberschußrechnung, with headers and groups for structuring the report, a comprehensive VAT table with codes for all the possible cases and a printed EÜR report.
-The accounting plan comes in different versions.
-Also a template for Anlagenbuchhaltung
+* Complete accounting files for Einnahmeüberschußrechnung, with headers and groups for structuring the report, a complete VAT table with 3/4-digit tax codes for all the possible cases
 * The files contains all the relevant DATEV and ELSTER data/information for creating reports/ exports.
 It is ready so that app development could start any time.
-The files also show ELSTER-SKR03 Zuordnung for EÜR/UStVA
+The file also show ELSTER-SKR03 Zuordnung for creating a EÜR-report
-* A proposal for a structure and a detailed agenda for a user tutorial/ guide for German market region

-Moreover, I have put together relevant information concering end of year ELSTER forms, DATEV systematics, account funcionality attributions or marketing issues
+* Also a template for Anlagenbuchhaltung

 #### Working output, overview of repository